-What you’re actually covered for depends on the type of income protection policy you take out.
-How long you’re covered for also depends on the type of policy and insurance provider you choose.
+What you’re covered for depends on the type of income protection insurance policy you take out.
+How long you’re covered for (the policy ‘term’) also depends on the type of policy and insurance provider you choose.

-- Short-term income protection can cover you for accident, sickness and unemployment if you’re unable to work for a short period of time, for example, if you break your leg or are made redundant.
-Policies typically cover you from six to 12 months, although some policies will provide cover up to two years.
+- Short-term income protection can cover you for accidents, sickness and unemployment if you’re unable to work for a short period of time.
+For example, if you break your leg or are made redundant.
+Policies typically cover you for one or two years.

-- Long-term income protection, also known as permanent health insurance (PHI), will cover you against accident and sickness if you become seriously ill or permanently disabled.
+- Long-term income protection, also known as permanent health insurance (PHI), will cover you against accidents and sickness if you become seriously ill or permanently disabled.
 It won’t cover unemployment.
-If you’re unable to work again, long-term income protection could provide you with a regular monthly income until you retire or the end of the policy term – whichever is sooner.
+If you’re unable to work again, long-term income protection insurance could provide you with a regular monthly income until you retire or the policy term ends – whichever is sooner.
 Check with your provider to see the exact terms.

-Income protection should not be confused with Payment Protection Insurance (PPI).
-PPI, notorious for being widely mis-sold in the past, only covers a specific debt if you’re unable to work because of injury, illness or unemployment.
+You shouldn’t confuse income protection insurance with Payment Protection Insurance (PPI).
+PPI only covers a specific debt if you’re unable to work because of injury, illness or unemployment.
 For example, it could cover your credit card, mortgage or loan repayments.
 Income protection gives you a tax-free monthly income that you can use as you would your regular income.

-There are several types of income protection policy:
+There are several types of income protection policies:

-- Unemployment cover – if you lose your job, this provides you with a steady replacement income.
-After a deferred period after leaving work (which can be adjusted in your policy), you’ll begin to receive a tax-free monthly income to replace your lost earnings.
+- Unemployment cover – if you lose your job, this gives you a steady replacement income.
+After a deferred period, which is the length of time you have to wait before pay-outs begin, you’ll receive a tax-free monthly income to replace your lost earnings.
 Find more details about unemployment insurance.

-- Accident, Sickness and Unemployment (ASU) cover – a combination of the above, in the event of illness, an accident or job loss, this allows you to protect the payments on your mortgage or rent, plus any other debts.
+- Accident, sickness and unemployment (ASU) cover – a combination of the above, in the event of illness, an accident or job loss.
+It allows you to protect the payments on your mortgage or rent, plus any other debts.
 You can also access some extra income.
 Get more information about ASU.

-It could be that you’re able to return to work, but doing shorter hours than you were before you were injured or became ill.
-Depending on the type of cover you have, your insurance provider might continue to pay you a partial income until you return to work full-time.
+If you’re able to return to work but are working fewer hours than before you were injured or became ill, your insurance provider might continue to pay you a partial income until you return to work full-time.
 Again, check your policy for details.

 This really depends on your personal situation and the insurance policy you choose.
 There are many things that could affect the cost of your income protection insurance.
 Here are some examples:

-- Salary - Simply put, the more you earn, the more you’re looking to cover, which means your protection repayments will be more expensive.
+- Salary – put simply, the more you earn, the more you’re looking to cover, which means your protection repayments will be more expensive.

-- Monthly outgoings - If you have a mortgage to pay or other expensive bills, you’ll need more cover to pay your existing bills if you’re unable to work.
+- Monthly outgoings – you’ll need sufficient cover to pay your existing bills if you’re unable to work.

-- Debts - If you have outstanding loans, credit or other debts, you’ll need enough cover to pay these costs too.
+- Debts – if you have outstanding loans, credit or other debts, you’ll need enough cover to pay these costs.

-- Marital status - If you have a spouse, civil partner and/or a family, you could have people who are financially dependent on you, meaning you need more cover.
+- Marital status – if you have a spouse, civil partner and/or a family who are financially dependent on you, you may need more cover.

-- Age - The older you are, the more likely you are to become ill or injured, meaning you’re a higher risk to your insurance provider.
-As you get older, you should expect to pay more for your monthly premiums.
+- Age – as you get older, you should expect to pay more for your monthly premiums.

-- Lifestyle - If you’re active, fit and healthy, this can be helpful.
-But if you take part in extreme or adventure sports, you’re more likely to be injured and need to make a claim.
+- Lifestyle – if you take part in extreme or adventure sports, you’re more likely to be injured and need to make a claim.

 Frequently asked questions